jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 ```
 >Note: When using `try/except` blocks, you should usually trap __specific__ errors in the except clause, like `ValueError` and the like; however, in _ad hoc_ scripts like this, using `sys.exc_info` is a quick and dirty way to get information about any exception that may be raised.
 (The [sys](http://pymotw.com/2/sys/index.html#module-sys) module is full of such stuff, useful for debugging)

-Once you're satisfied that all the parenthetical date expressions are present and correct, and conform to your regular expression, you can parse them and add them to your data structure (created by the loops discussed in the preceeding sections) as dates rather than just strings.
+Once you're satisfied that all the parenthetical date expressions are present and correct, and conform to your regular expression, you can parse them and add them to your data structure as dates rather than just strings.
 For this you can use the `datetime` module.

 This module is part of the standard library, is a deep subject, and ought to be the subject of its own tutorial, given the importance of dates for historians.
 As with a lot of other python modules, a good introduction is Doug Hellmann's [PyMOTW](http://pymotw.com/2/datetime/)(module of the week).
 An even more able extention library is [mxDateTime](http://www.egenix.com/products/python/mxBase/mxDateTime/).
 Suffice it here to say that the `datetime.date` module expects parameters like this: